by Lisa Washington

 The beefsteak tomato is by far the most popular type of home garden tomato plant grown in North America.
-These tomatoes grow fairly easily and quickly, and produce huge (up to 2 pounds!) fruits.
+These delicious tomatoes grow fairly easily and quickly, and produce large fruit, up to 2 pounds!

 They aren’t often available in the grocery store as they are not well-suited to mechanized growing on a large scale.